tristanjtate/tristanjtate/README.md

 # Hi, I'm Tristan/TJ!
 - A current Data Analytic Student pursuing my Bachelors at Western Governors University.
 Now, I am no expert at Github...but I actively try to keep this main repository of other repo projects, accomplishments, certs available to showcase to the world.
-By the world I mean recruiters and hiring managers to see this and hoping they say something like "Wow, hes actually doing that Github thing".
-In all seriousness, I think think its a great platform to get familar with and I am glad you stopped by.
+I think its a great platform to get familiar with and I am glad you stopped by.
 Take care!

 ## 👨‍💻 My Projects: